wbaopaul/rGMAP/README.md

 ```
 ## Usage
 * Input:
-  -The Input is either a 3 columns Hi-C map, corrsponding to <bin1><bin2><counts> for a given chromosome
+  - The Input is either a 3 columns Hi-C map, corrsponding to <bin1><bin2><counts> for a given chromosome
-  -Or a n by n matrix, n is the total number of bins for a chromosome
+  - Or a n by n matrix, n is the total number of bins for a chromosome

 * Output: a data frame shows the coordinates of the identified hierarchical domains
 ```